It’s even better when the system is simple, free, and bursting with value.

 - You need more time with friends and family and less time viewing online accounts

-The best part about Manilla is they give you tons of reasons to sign up and to continue using their service.
+The best part about Manilla.com is that they give you tons of reasons to sign up and to continue using their service.

-I suggest you sign up immediately if you struggle with paperwork, bills, or finding simple solutions to complex problems.
+I suggest you sign up now if you struggle with paperwork, bills, or finding simple solutions to complex problems.

-And now it’s your turn to review this Manilla run down.
+And now it’s your turn to review this Manilla.com run down.

 How was this review helpful to you?
-Do you have experience with another product or service that could be compared to Manilla?
+Do you have experience with another product or service that could be compared to Manilla.com?
 Please leave a comment about it!